In this Article

 14. Use Organic Detergents

-You should switch to cleaner alternatives for detergents, which are completely organic or Hydrogen Peroxide.
+You should switch to cleaner alternatives for detergents, which are organic and better for your home (and clothes.)

 15. Use Air Purifiers

-Quality air purifiers should be installed inside your home, which removes polluted air from the indoor atmosphere and releases clean air inside.
+Quality air purifiers, which remove polluted air from the indoor atmosphere and release clean air inside, should be installed inside your home,

 16. Grow Plants

-Here are answers to some questions related to indoor air pollution
+Here are answers to some frequently asked questions related to indoor air pollution

-The following types of air cleaners are currently available in the market, and each one is effective in their respective ways:
+The following types of air cleaners are currently available in the market, and each one is effective in its own way.

-- High-Efficiency Particulate Air or HEPA Air Cleaners work on a mechanical filtration model.
+- High-Efficiency Particulate Air or HEPA Air Cleaners work on a mechanical filtration model to purify the air.

 - Electrostatic Air Cleaners can help in removing charged pollutants and collecting them on a plate.